ezragol/fx/README.md

 - look into using doubly linked lists instead of vectors for the parser/lexer tokens
 - predicate parser
 - interface between rust/c++

+# tests
+- see performance of ffi interface (C++ side) of not using std::move vs. using std::move